Abuse is maltreatment. It can be physical, such as hurting the body,

 to children or vulnerable adults or among spouses.

-An injury cannot be explained or does not match
+An injury can't be explained or doesn't match

 Repeated injuries occur.

 You may feel uneasy if your health professional brings up the issue

 of abuse.
 Health care providers have a professional duty and legal obligation

 to evaluate the possibility of abuse.
 It is important to consider this